ArtLab

 Projects that inspire beyond

 The dome, a structure that is intentionally difficult to access, symbolizes the conquest of the Moon, a crucial milestone for humanity’s curious and exploratory nature.
-The shape of the dome also represents a lunar future where organisms could be cultivated!
+The shape of the dome also represents a lunar future where organisms could be cultivated.

 Will we one day have gardens on the moon?